 01 of 05

-If you're looking for precise estimates on what it will cost to remodel a kitchen, you typically encounter a brick wall: no one wants to tell you.
-But here's why.
+If you're looking for precise estimates on what it will cost to remodel a kitchen, you typically encounter a brick wall: no contractor wants to tell you.
+Here's why.

 Kitchen remodeling pros cannot issue kitchen remodeling estimates from afar.
 It's hard enough giving cost estimates when you're on-site and familiar with the client and the kitchen.
 But when a contractor issues an estimate, he is dealing with a swirl of often-competing factors.
 Once you think you've got a rough estimate locked down, another factor gets introduced (season, locale, drywall prices are up, you name it) and everything changes once again.

 Homeowners interested in kitchen remodel estimates are usually shuttled to something called the Cost vs. Value Report, issued every year by Remodeling Magazine.
-Costs across the nation and by region are blended together, with generalized numbers coming out at the end.
+Costs across the nation and by region are blended together to produce generalized numbers offering average costs.

 While the Cost vs. Value Report is valuable, it excludes one thing: your thought process.
 It's all too easy for homeowners to find an estimate on the matrix, and say, "Well, that must be it!
 Done!"

-But you need to take a more measured approach to the issue of kitchen remodeling costs instead of landing on a single number.
-Juggle various cost estimates in your head, intersect those data points with what you actually get for that price--and that squishy figure that comes out is your estimate.
+But you need to take a more measured approach to the issue of kitchen remodeling costs instead of insisting on a single concrete number.
+Juggle various cost estimates in your head, intersect those data points with what you actually get for that price—and that squishy figure that comes out is a real-life estimate.
 Sounds complicated?
 You bet.
 Kitchen remodeling is complicated.Continue to 2 of 5 below.

 02 of 05

-William Fadul, Co-Owner, MOSAIC Group, tells us that his estimate of $50,000 to $75,000 applies to a 12'x16' kitchen and involves pretty much everything that homeowners want in a mid-range remodel: new semi-custom cabinets; all-new appliances (budgeted around $6,000); granite or solid-surface counters; lay new floors or tie-in existing floors; even minor structural work; and much more.
+William Fadul, Co-Owner of MOSAIC Group, tells us that his estimate of $50,000 to $75,000 applies to a 12 x16-foot kitchen and involves pretty much everything that homeowners want in a mid-range remodel: new semi-custom cabinets; all-new appliances (budgeted around $6,000); granite or solid-surface counters; laying new floors or tying-in existing floors; minor structural work; and much more.

 Surprised by that figure?
 Well, don't be.
-That's pretty much what you'll pay for a quality kitchen remodel managed by a competent general contractor.
+That's pretty much what can expect to pay for a quality kitchen remodel managed by a competent general contractor.

-To go lower-end, Fadul says that you're dealing with a less invasive process.
-Essentially, you are "refacing and sprucing up all of the finishes."
+If you want to go lower-end, Fadul says that you're dealing with a less invasive process that does little more than "refacing and sprucing up all of the finishes."

 Find This ProfessionalContinue to 3 of 5 below.